jedevc/fyp-report/report.md

 ## Type checking

-After constructing an Abstract Syntax Tree from the original stream of data, we need some way of semantically validating it, to ensure that no mistakes have been made by the challenge designer that would somehow cause problems in later stages (such as using undeclared variables) or would generate invalid C code output (such as declaring variables to be of a non-existant type).
-We call this general process of verification, "type" checking, since the way that we validate the tree is mostly made up from the process of comparing various types against each other.
+After constructing an Abstract Syntax Tree from the original stream of data, we need some way of semantically validating it, to ensure that the challenge designer has not made mistakes that would cause problems in later stages (such as using undeclared variables) or would generate invalid C code output (such as declaring variables to be of a non-existant type).
+To perform this verification on the tree, we use a simple type-checking system.

 Essentially, we traverse the tree using a visitor pattern, at each level returning a type up to the next level, which can then be checked against other